 Counseling Services are available to support the academic, personal, and social development of students and to promote a healthy College environment.
-Short-term, confidential, individual counseling is available to students.
-The Counselor also provides educational programs and workshops on a variety of topics including emotional wellness, sexual assault and domestic violence prevention, substance abuse, suicide prevention, stress reduction, test anxiety, and healthy relationships.
-Students may be referred to resources in the community for intensive or on-going support.
+Free short-term, confidential, individual counseling is available to students.
+More information can be found by clicking here.

 Disability Services